Katarina-Slotova/Camagru-hive/README.md

 ## How to install and run the app
 </hr>

-First, install [MAMP](https://bitnami.com/stack/mamp) on your device.
+First, install [MAMP](https://bitnami.com/stack/mamp) on your device and start the server.

 Then `cd` into the `htdocs` directory and run `https://github.com/Katarina-Slotova/Camagru-hive.git camagru`.
 The directory where you clone the project ***must*** be called **camagru**.